 In the case of advanced funding, the Research Foundation receives funds prior to incurring costs pursuant to the sponsored agreement, with the stipulation that these funds may have to be returned to the sponsor in the event the project is not completed to the sponsor's satisfaction.
-These funds, totaling approximately \$10.5 million at both June 30, 2013 and 2012, are recorded as a liability in the Research Foundation's financial statements as grant advances.
+These funds, totaling approximately \$10.3 million and \$10.5 million as of June 30, 2014 and 2013, respectively, are recorded as a liability in the Research Foundation's financial statements as grant advances.